 The nitty gritty

 What exactly does a transaction coordinator do?
-In true Type A personality fashion, let’s make a list.
+In true Type-A personality fashion, let’s make a checklist.

 Build a transaction management file